Avi Benedi

 Avi Benedi (אבי בנדי; born 2 April 1980) is an Israeli singer and songwriter.
 He has released three albums: Avi Benedi & Diamond Band in 2001 (in Austria), We Met Late (Встретились поздно) in 2012 (in Russia). and Loco in 2017.

 Personal life

 Avi Benedi was born in Israel on 2 April 1980, to a Bukharian Jewish family.
 When he was four years old, his family moved to Vienna, Austria.
 His father, Eduard Babadost, is a famous tenor in Austria, and his grandfather was a folk artist in Tajikistan.
 Benedi has two brothers: one is a jewelry and fashion designer, and the other is the music video director Lior Babadost.

-Benedi speaks and sings in Hebrew, English,Uzbek ,German, Russian, Bulgarian, several dialects of Persian (including Bukhori, Western Farsi, Juhuri), Slovakian and Romanian.
+Benedi speaks and sings in Hebrew, English, Uzbek,German, Russian, Bulgarian, several dialects of Persian (including Bukhori, Western Farsi, Juhuri), Slovak and Romanian.

 Career

 Career beginning: 1999–2013

 Benedi graduated from the College of Photography and Film Arts in Vienna.
 From 1999 until 2008, he worked as operator-in-charge at the Austrian TV channel ATV.

 He began writing his own music and working professionally with his band, which was called Diamond Band.
 Together, they became very popular and, in the period 2003–2006, performed many concerts across the world.
 In Israel, Avi Benedi and the Diamond Band had their breakthrough hit with the song Live Like In A Movie, which was at the top of the music charts for four weeks.

 In 2006, Benedi launched his solo career in Russia, where he moved to live for several years working together with Philipp Kirkorov on several projects.